yeatmanlab/roar-legal-documents/atHomeConsentUnpaid.md

 <br>

 **COMPENSATION**
 We value your participation and your child(ren)’s/ your ward(s)’s participation.
-You will receive a \$15 Amazon/Tango gift card through email upon completion of this study.
-The results of your child(ren)’s/ your ward(s)’s performance on the activity will be shared back with you through your account, which can be considered valuable compensation.

-*A note about third party systems:* Please note that the third party systems such as Tango, Square, and/or Calendly will be used to schedule sessions and pay participants.
-These services are not affiliated with Stanford and we will need to input your name and email into this system.
-If you feel uncomfortable with this process, please let us know before signing the consent form.
-Depending on the study, we may be able to look into other forms of scheduling or payment for you.
+Participation in this study is voluntary and you will not receive financial compensation.

 <br>

 **RISKS AND BENEFITS**
 The benefit is that you can help researchers learn about the development of academic skills.
+The results of your child(ren)’s/ your ward(s)’s performance on the activity will be shared back with you through your account.
 We cannot and do not guarantee or promise that you will receive any benefits from this study.

 If there is any reason to believe you or your child(ren)/ your ward(s) are not safe to participate in any of the tasks, please contact us at [roar-research@stanford.edu](mailto:roar-research@stanford.edu).
 Some people may experience some physical discomfort or boredom due to being asked to sit for long periods.
 For computer tasks, some people may also experience dry eyes or eye fatigue.
 For tasks that are untimed, breaks can be taken as needed during the session.